FROM clause (JPQL / Criteria API)

 WHERE c2 MEMBER OF c1.neighbors

 Caution is required when using multiple range variables.
 Iteration over about 1,000,000 database objects with a single range variable might be acceptable.
-But iteration over the same objects with two range variables forming nested loops (outer and inner) might prevent query execution within a reasonable response time.
+However, iteration over the same objects with two range variables forming nested loops (outer and inner) might prevent query execution within a reasonable response time.

 [INNER] JOIN

 As discussed above, range variables represent iteration over all the database objects of a specified entity type.
-JPQL provides an additional type of identification variable, a join variable, which represent a more limited iteration over specified collections of objects.
+JPQL provides an additional type of identification variable, a join variable, which represents a more limited iteration over specified collections of objects.

 The following query uses one range variable and one join variable: